rtazaki1205/geofractal/README.md

 This package allows to compute average geometric cross sections of fractal dust aggregates by means of a statistical distribution model of monomers proposed in Tazaki (submitted to MNRAS).
-Figures of Tazaki (submitted) can be recreated in [Jupyter Notebook].

 # Terms of use